NREL/resstock/docs/source/hpxml_to_openstudio.rst

 IsConvection   false
 =============  ==============

+Optional ``CookingRange/extension/WeekdayScheduleFractions``, ``CookingRange/extension/WeekendScheduleFractions``, and ``CookingRange/extension/MonthlyScheduleMultipliers`` can be provided; if not provided, values from Figures 22 & 24 of the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used.
-An ``extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.
+An ``CookingRange/extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.

 Dehumidifier
 ************